janderudder/game-of-life/README.md

 + '+' and '−' key to speed up / slow down the simulation
 + Return to switch from drawing to simulation mode
 + Escape for the quit menu.
++ Z to set back the default zoom level.

 ## A word